lino-framework/book/docs/specs/cal.rst

   presence

-    The fact that a given person is invited guest or participant to a given :term:`calendar entry`.
+    The fact that a given person is an expected participant to a given :term:`calendar entry`.

   task